The Shot (by bonanzagirl)

 “I’ll stay here with my boy.
 You tell me what you want me to do.”

-I knew that tone too well.
-If Pa spoke in that voice, he wouldn’t back down.
+That tone—I knew when Pa spoke like that, he wouldn’t back down.

 Blood?
 Instruments?
 “I’m awake,” I tried to say.
 The doctor wouldn’t?

-Something soft, maybe absorbent cotton or a piece of cloth soaked in a pungent liquid was held before my nose.
-The smell was disgusting, sweet, and intense, and I tried to turn my face into the pillowdid my head move a little?
-A big warm hand touched my cool skin.
-I could sense the rough calluses from countless hours of hard ranch work, and Pa’s breath tickled my ear.
+Something soft, maybe cotton soaked in a pungent-smelling liquid, was pressed to my face.
+The stench, sharp and sickly sweet, invaded my nostrils.
+I tried to shove my face into the pillowdid my head move a little?
+A big warm hand touched the cool skin on my shoulder.
+I could feel the rough calluses from countless hours of hard ranch work.
+Pa’s breath tickled my ear.

-“Don’t fight against it.
-Inhale deeply, Joseph.
+“Don’t fight it.
+Breathe deep, Joseph.
 Everything will be fine.
-Just relax.”
+Just let go.”

 A sharp sting in my shoulder made me gasp in agony.
-There was that glowing blade again, digging into my flesh, scraping at my bones, cutting my muscles.
+That red-hot blade was back, driving into my flesh, scraping at my bones, tearing my muscles.

 Thank God.
-Pa is here.
+Pa’s here.
 He would take care of things.
 He always did.

-“Give him three or four more drops of ether.
+Lewis sounded not impressed.
+“Administer three or four more drops of ether.
 Then pull his arm up like I told you.
-That ball came from diagonally below.
+That slug came from below.
 I can’t reach it.
 It’s stuck right under the bone.”

-Pa’s hands wrapped around my arm, one around the upper arm, one around the wrist.
-When he started pulling, I tried to tense my muscles and resist because it hurt.
-I noticed my shoulder blade moving up, reluctant and somehow crunching, and I concentrated on the ether burning in my nose, not on what the doctor was doing to my back.
-He palpated and probed, and I felt cold metal penetrating my flesh.
-The pain was so intense that I held my breath.
-My heartbeat quickened, and a fine film of sweat formed on my skin.
-Moisture began to seep from under my eyelids.
-One drop was sucked from the pillowcase, and the other ran down the bridge of my nose.
+Pa wrapped his hands around my arm, upper arm, and wrist.
+When he started pulling, I tried to fight it.
+It hurt like hell!
+My shoulder blade shifted, grudging and crunching, and I kept my mind on the ether burning in my nose, not on the doc and his scalpel.
+He prodded and probed, cold metal sinking into my flesh.
+The pain shot through my, and I held my breath.
+My heart hammered, and a fine film of sweat formed on my skin.
+Moisture seeped from under my lids—one drop oozed into the pillowcase, another slid down the bridge of my nose.

 “Lewis, he’s still conscious!”
-Pa’s voice was frantic and upset, but the doctor sounded calm and collected.
+Pa’s voice was frantic and upset, but the doctor stayed calm and steady.

-“Just another moment.
-Keep him in this position.
+“Just a moment.
+Keep him like that.
 I’ll have the bullet in a second!”

-A clang rang out, and I had the image in my mind’s eye of a bloodied, deformed bullet being tossed into an oval metal bowl.
+A clang rang out, and I pictured a bloodied, deformed bullet tossed into an oval metal bowl.

 “Thank God!”
 Pa said with a sigh of relief.

-“Put this on the wound, Ben.
-Firmly!
-The bleeding must subside before I do the stitches.”
+“Press this tight on the wound, Ben.
+The bleeding needs to ease before I can do the stitches.”

 “Doc, he’s not breathing anymore!
 Joe!
 Joseph?
 Come on, breathe, boy!”

+Fingers touched my wrist, then hunted for a pulse at my neck.
 “His pulse is weak but steady.
 It’s a bit fast, but that’s to be expected.
 Look, Ben, his chest is rising.
 You can barely see it, but he’s breathing.
-I’ll sew the wound, then we’ll bandage.”
+I’ll stitch the wound, then wrap it up.”

-As a body sat beside me, the mattress dipped, and the bed creaked.
-My eyelids fluttered, and I almost managed to open them, reassuring Pa with a glance that I was all right.
-The hot stinging in my back had subsided to a dull, undulating throb radiating down my right side and into my arm, but that was okay.
-I was going to be fine.
+The mattress dipped, and the bed creaked as Pa eased down.
+My eyelids fluttered, and I almost got them open, letting Pa know I was all right.
+The burning in my back had subsided to a dull, rolling throb down my right side, radiating into my arm, but that was fine.
+The bullet was out.
+I’d be all right.

-My father’s hand stroking over my left shoulder and through my hair and dabbing the moisture from my eyes with a cloth distracted me from the pricking and pulling of needle and thread.
-“You are almost there, Joseph.”
+Pa’s hand raked through my hair and dabbed the tears and sweat from my eyes with a cloth, distracting me from the sting and tug of needle and thread.
+“Nearly done, Joseph.”

-The doctor said something about shock and a sandwich, blood loss, and coffee, but they were rambling words that made no sense to me.
-The bedspread was pulled to my neck, and a pleasant, heavy warmth and tiredness lulled my battered body into a healing sleep.
+The last thing I heard was the doctor jabbering about shock, blood loss, and coffee, but it all sounded like rambling nonsense.
+The bedspread was pulled to my neck, and a cozy, pleasant, heavy warmth wrapped me, carrying my battered body into a healing sleep.

 The End